skyscrapers/documentation/kubernetes/aws_service_operator.md

 Unfurtunately you can't really control IAM permissions yet via the Operator.
 This means your app might not have access (through [kube2iam](walk-through.md#IAM-Roles)) to eg. the S3 bucket you created via the Operator.

-One workaround to keep permissions still dynamic, is that you make sure your Operator-managed resources follow a consistent naming/tagging pattern and that we create a `kube2iam` role which applies to this pattern.
+One workaround to keep permissions still dynamic, is that you make sure your Operator-managed resources follow a consistent naming pattern and that we create a `kube2iam` role which applies to this pattern.